-It is the responsibility of the faculty to follow the usual academic ethics in publishing research findings by including as co-authors those who are entitled to co-authorship and acknowledging the relevant contributions of others.
+It is the responsibility of the faculty to adhere to the standard academic ethics in publishing research findings by including as co-authors those who are entitled to co-authorship and acknowledging the relevant contributions of others.
 If a faculty member has acted as a thesis advisor for a student, he should include, whenever appropriate, the name of the student in all publications related to the student's thesis.

-The research projects funded by sponsoring agencies and the University require that due acknowledgement of the financial support should be clearly made in all research publications emanating from the project.
+The research projects funded by sponsoring agencies and the University require due acknowledgement of the financial support in all research publications emanating from the project.
 Some client-funded projects may prohibit publication of any material without the written permission of the funding agencies.
 The publication policy of the sponsoring agency for a funded project must be strictly followed.